 Requirement to Provide “Summary of Benefits and Coverage”

 Beginning in 2012, health insurance plans (fully insured products) and health insurance sponsors (self-insured products) must create an easy-to-read, plain language summary of benefits and coverage (SBC) for each enrollee.
 If an employer is fully insured, the plan must create the SBC and the employer must distribute the SBC to employees.
-If an employer is self-insured, the business or third-party adminstrator must create and distribute the SBC to employees.
+If an employer is self-insured, the business or the third-party administrator must create and distribute the SBC to employees.

 Reportable employer-sponsored costs include: